AbhiByte/ML-AI-Journal-Notes/README.md

 # ML-AI-Journal-Notes
-Public repo of my ML/AI journal reading notes.
+Public repo of my ML/AI journal reading notes and practice.
 For future reference.